 Handling Complaints

-- The Register’s Compliments and Complaints Policy encourages services users and members of the public to resolve their concerns directly with practitioners under their own processes.
-However, we recognise that there are often circumstances where clients, the public and other Practitioners need to bring complaints about poor or unethical practice directly to our attention so we can take appropriate action.
+The Register’s Compliments and Complaints Policy encourages services users and members of the public to resolve their concerns directly with practitioners under their own processes.
+However, we recognise that there are often circumstances where clients, service users, members of the public and other practitioners may need to bring complaints about poor or unethical practice directly to our attention so we can take appropriate action.

 Bringing these situations to our attention serves to protect both the public and the reputation of the profession.